ohsu-comp-bio/neoepitope_novelty/README.md

 ## 6) If you use these tools in analyses for your publication, please cite our manuscript:

 Wood MA, Paralkar M, Paralkar MP, Nguyen A, Struck AJ, Ellrott K, Margolin A, Nellore A, Thompson RF.
-Population-level distribution and putative immunogenicity of cancer neoepitopes.
-Preprint in [BioRxiv](https://www.biorxiv.org/content/early/2017/09/22/192716).
+(2018) Population-level distribution and putative immunogenicity of cancer neoepitopes. _[BMC Cancer]_(https://bmccancer.biomedcentral.com/articles/10.1186/s12885-018-4325-6), _18_, 414.